markfguerra/google-forms-to-slack/README.md

 ## Setup
 You'll need a few things
 - A Google Sheet attached to your Google Form.
 - An Incoming Webhook integration for your Slack channel.
-Set this up in Slack, and make note of the URL it provides.
-You'll need it.
+Set this up in Slack and make note of the URL it provides, you'll need it. https://api.slack.com/incoming-webhooks

 Procedure
  - Open your Google Forms Spreadsheet.